 8. Final Transcripts- Make sure to have your final official high school transcript sent to Clemson’s Admissions Office.
 If you have taken dual enrollment courses, make sure to have an official transcript sent to the Admissions Office at Undergraduate Admissions, 105 Sikes Hall, Box 345124, Clemson, SC 29634.
 DO NOT SEND YOUR FINAL TRANSCRIPT TO US!

-9. Financial Aid — Students interested in receiving scholarship or loan information should complete the FAFSA at http://www.fafsa.ed.gov/.
-Typically financial aid and scholarships do not cover summer classes.
-You are advised to contact the Financial Aid office directly if you have questions pertaining to this.
+9. Financial Aid — Students interested in receiving scholarship or loan information should complete the FAFSA at www.fafsa.ed.gov/.
+Typically, financial aid and scholarships do not cover summer classes but that is not always the case.

 1. Meet your ESP Summer Staff — Check out the ESP website for more information about the ESP staff that you will be working with this summer.
 We are all excited for your arrival!

-2. Freshman Orientation — You should have already signed up for orientation on June 23 and 24.
-If this orientation session is full, please select another session, pay and complete registration and then email me so that I can have you moved to the correct session.
-Parents, remember you’ll need accommodations for June 22 and 23.
+2. Freshman Orientation — You should have already signed up for orientation on June 22 and 23.
+If this orientation session is full, please select another session, pay and complete registration and then email Amber Mulkey so you can be moved to the correct session.
+Parents, remember you’ll need accommodations for June 21 and 22.

-3. Summer Tuition — Because ESP students will not be able to register for summer classes until June 24th, their academic fees will not show up on the bill until that day (students may currently see ESP fees on their bills but the bill is currently incomplete as it doesn’t include tuition for 6 credit hours).
-Students will need to go to the business office on June 24th after registering for summer and fall classes, to pay their summer fees and tuition.
+3. Summer Tuition — Because ESP students will not be able to register for summer classes until June 23rd, tuition and academic fees will not show up on your bill in IRoar until that day (students may currently see ESP fees on their bills, but the bill is currently incomplete as it does NOT include tuition for 6 credit hours).
+Students will need to go to the business office on June 23rd after registering for summer and fall classes, to pay their summer fees and tuition.

-6. Summer Move In and Roommate Assignment — Students are permitted to move in on Sunday, June 22 between 11 a.m. and 2 p.m..
-You must arrive at the lobby of Lever Hall during this block of time to get your keys and check in with ESP and Housing staff.
+6. Summer Move In and Roommate Assignment — Students are permitted to move in on Sunday, June 21 between 10 am and 1 pm.
+You must arrive at the lobby of Byrnes Hall during this block of time to get your keys and check in with ESP and Housing staff.
 Upon check in, you can move into your room at any time.
-You will receive your summer roommates contact information in your Clemson email account by Tuesday, June 3.
+You will receive your summer roommates contact information in your Clemson email account in early June

-8. July 4 Holiday — The University will be closed on Friday, July 4 for the holiday.
-ESP classes and commitments will end at 1 p.m. on July 3 and there will be no classes for students on July 4.
-Students are not required to leave for this holiday, but please note that no staff will be present!
-All staff will be enjoying the holiday with their families at home and you are encouraged to do the same!
+8. July 4 Holiday — The University will be closed on Monday, July 6 for the holiday.
+ESP classes and commitments will end at 1 p.m. on July 3 and there will be no classes for students on July 6.
+Students are not required to leave for this holiday, but please note that no ESP staff will be present!
+Staff will be enjoying the holiday with their families at home and you are encouraged to do the same!
 Be sure to plan in advance!

-10. Meal Plan — You are required to select either the Any 10 Plan or Unlimited Plan from the options available for Summer II.
-You should sign up for your summer meal plan as soon as possible so that it will post to your tuition and fees prior to payment.
+10. Meal Plan — You are required to select either the Any 10 Plan or Any 20 plan from the options available for Summer II.
+Meals can always be added to your summer meal plan.
+You can sign up for a meal plan in the Tiger 1 Card Office while you are here for orientation.
 Click here for more information on Meal Plans.

 12. TigerStripe account — Students have an account on their University ID Card.
 This works like a pre-paid debit card for students at all locations on campus, and many off-campus locations.
 The minimum amount to open an account is $50.
 ESP students are required to open an account and deposit the minimum $50 for the Summer II session.
 Click here for more information about TigerStripe.